Emily-RoseSteyn/measuring-quality-of-life-gauteng/README.md

 This currently:
 - Strips jupyter notebook of output and metadata before committing

-# Beyond Poverty: Measuring Quality of Life from Satellite Images in Gauteng
-Previous work has shown that asset wealth and consumption expenditure (recognised indicators of poverty) can be estimated from satellite images.

-**Question**: Can other socioeconomic indicators be estimated from satellite images that represent a more holistic picture of quality of life?

-- Focus on smaller area: Gauteng
-- Start with satellite data that is lower res from Landsat
-  - Then compare to higher res data from Planet
-- First get asset wealth and income with nightlight proxy
-- Consider other proxies

 ## Data Retrieval
 - **Gauteng City Region Observatory Data**